ufko-org/wapp/README.md

 documented in this *README.md* file.
 For everything else, refer to the original documentation: https://wapp.tcl.tk/home/doc/trunk/README.md

-It is possible you may achieve the same effect using Tcl's 9 zipfs, but my solution looks more compact and minimalistic to me, even though it has some limitations.
-I believe Tcl's zipfs is more suited for desktop application deployment.

 --

 This fork is used to run [ufko.org](https://ufko.org)